Huntwood Industries: World Class Cabinet Maker

 “This facility is pretty diversified.
-We have the custom shop, the frame-less, and the high ends.
+We have the custom shop, the frameless, and the high ends.
 We don’t do the cookie cutters anymore.
-We have a state-of-the-art paint facility in-house, and our own mixing labs.
+We have a state-of-the-art paint facility in-house and our own mixing labs.
 The Maintenance Department has its own tool-grinding, its own machine shop, our own metal fabrication shop, I’ve got my own diesel shop” (which allows them to do repairs on their own fleet of Sterling delivery trucks).

-“We try to do everything in-house, try to be self-sufficient, though, there are times when we have to send stuff out, but we try to do the majority here.”
+“We try to do everything in-house, try to be self-sufficient, though there are times when we have to send stuff out, but we try to do the majority here.”

-The facility has also received a SCAPCA Clean Air Award.
+The facility has also received an SCAPCA Clean Air Award.
 “We run a regenerative thermal oxidizer where we burn all of our paint fumes, so we don’t put out any emissions,” Bill pointed out.
 “And we have our old bagging systems for dust collection that sucks out about 350,000 cubic feet per minute which is loaded directly into trailers that go out nightly to a mill where they’re recycled for wood.”

 Wagner Meters’ Contribution to a Quality Product

 Dean Churchill, the Rough Mill Manager, takes care of a variety of jobs, basically everything before paint with white wood.
-He oversees the rip saws, the cross-cutting saws, the panel-gluing process, the moulding, building the face frames, the doors, and the panels.
+He oversees the rip saws, the cross-cutting saws, the panel-gluing process, the molding, building the face frames, the doors, and the panels.
 As such, he knows the importance of moisture control.